 - 4 Tbsp unsalted butter

-- 1 large onion thinly sliced
+- 1 large onion, halved and thinly sliced

-- 2 Tbsp fresh dill plus more for serving
+- 2 Tbsp fresh dill, plus more for serving

 - 1 Tbsp sweet paprika

-- 2 cups chicken stock low-sodium
+- 2 cups low-sodium chicken stock

-- 1 cup milk
+- 1 cup milk, any kind

-- ½ cup dry white wine such as Pinot Blanc
+- ½ cup dry white wine

-- 2 Tbsp soy sauce low-sodium
+- 2 Tbsp reduced-sodium soy sauce

 - 2 Tbsp all-purpose flour